athensresearch/athens/doc/adr/0019-athens-ledger-save-load.md

     - Have a cli using which we can
       - Save: Take the current state of ledger and save it in the specified folder.
       - Load: Load events from some other ledger to a new server instance.
+        - Delete the current ledger
+        - Restart the fluree ledger
+        - Load the create a new ledger and load the events from the other ledger.

     - Create a cron job that will save the ledger every X amount of time.